pablodecm/phd_thesis/src/102_chapter_2.md

 ![Cutaway view of the CMS electromagnetic calorimeter, based on a tree-dimensional model of the detector geometry.
 The placement of the lead tungstate crystal is shown for part of the barrel and endcaps.
-Figure has been adapted from [@CERN-LHCC-97-033].
+The figure has been adapted from [@CERN-LHCC-97-033].
 ](gfx/102_chapter_2/ecal_from_tdr.pdf){
 #fig:CMS_ecal width=90%}